 December 27, 2015

 To idle is to work on meaningful and varied projects — and also to take it easy.
+(Like Nas, “I used to hustle/Now all I do is relax and strive.”)
 If you’re interested in my 4Q2015 projects, please keep reading; otherwise, don’t!
-The title of this series of posts refers to this self-proclaimed idler’s hypocritical inability to take it easy.
+The title of this series of posts refers to this self-proclaimed idler’s inability to take it easy.

 TAKING IT EASY

 In October, Bloomsbury published the UNBORED team’s third guidebook, UNBORED Adventure: 70 Seriously Fun Activities For Kids And Their Families.
 The UNBORED team — Elizabeth Foy Larsen and I are coauthors/editors; Tony Leone is art director and designer; Mister Reusch, Heather Kasunick, and Chris Piascik are the illustrators — agrees that this is our finest effort yet.

 In the book’s 176 full-color pages, you’ll find: adventure apps, adventure gear, adventure skills (from building a fire to open-mindedness), adventure-building projects (e.g., bean shooter, box kite, ghillie poncho, paracord bracelet, upcycled raft), indoor adventures (e.g., sewing your own ditty bag, survival origami), instant adventures, and outdoor adventures (from the pervasive game Assassin to fire-pit recipes to shootin’ craps).